-Table 4 lists and describes the Silicon Graphics and Cray Research extensions that are supported in stand-alone mode.
+Table 4 lists and describes the UNICOS extensions that are supported in stand-alone mode.
 When the term PE is used in this table, it refers to PVM processes or tasks that were spawned by using multitasking.
 For more information on the functions described in Table 4, see the appropriate man pages.

 Table 4.
-Silicon Graphics and Cray Research extensions for stand-alone mode
+UNICOS Extensions for Stand-alone Mode

-Extension Description pvm_get_PE () A function that returns the PE number associated with a pvm_tid task identifier. barrier () An optimized barrier function that can be used to create a barrier between multitasked PEs. my_pe() A function that returns the PE number of the PVM task and calls the task (similar to the intrinsic function available on UNICOS/mk systems).
-This function is documented in the $my_pe(3)$ man page.
+Extension Description pvm_get_PE() A function that returns the PE number associated with a pvm_tid task identifier. barrier() An optimized barrier function that can be used to create a barrier between multitasked PEs. my_pe () A function that returns the PE number of the PVM task and calls the task (similar to the intrinsic function available on UNICOS/mk systems).
+This function is documented in the my_pe(3) man page.
 Global group A predefined group that consists of all members of the multitasking group.
 This can be used with communication and synchronization between multitasked PEs.
 The variable PVMALL is declared in the fpvm3.h function, as it is for UNICOS/mk PVM applications.
-The concept of a predefined global group also exists on UNICOS/mk systems. num_pes () A function that returns the total number of PEs in the program (similar to the function available on UNICOS/mk systems).
+The concept of a predefined global group also exists on UNICOS/mk systems. num_pes() A function that returns the total number of PEs in the program (similar to the function available on UNICOS/mk systems).
 This function is documented in the num_pes(3) man page.
 PE number A PE number.
 Most existing UNICOS/mk PVM applications are written to use PE numbers to identify tasks for communication.
 To aid in porting UNICOS/mk applications to a UNICOS system, PE numbers can be used in place of pvm_tid task identifiers in many of the PVM functions.
 Functions that support PE numbers document this in their man pages.